mkopinsky/conferences/phptek2019/security/threat-modeling.md

         * Review progress at regular intervals
     * Continuous review
         * Continuously revisit threats identified as fully or partially mitigated to ensure they are still mitigated
-        * Refactor your threat models
+        * Refactor your threat models.
+You know more now than you used to, so evolve the threat models